 - The resources available to assist the parent with tasks

 - The physical and emotional needs of the child

 - The age, abilities, and capabilities of the child

 Judicial Standard to Evaluate Custodial Placement

 Family law courts in Florida apply a standard that focuses on what is in the best interests of a minor child in a custody dispute.
 These custodial placement decisions are made by evaluating all facts and circumstances of the family in order to determine what child custody scenario will protect and advance the best interests of the child.

 Physical disability is not itself a disadvantage; parents who are able to prove they can protect and advance the best interests of their child have a strong chance of receiving a fair custody arrangement.

 Historically, the ability of a disabled parent to obtain primary custody of a child in divorce proceedings was fairly difficult.
 In some cases, there was even evidence of legal and judicial bias against awarding primary custody to a person with notable physical challenges.
 With the advent of progressive legislation, such as the Americans with Disabilities Act (ADA), physically disabled parents in Florida enjoy greater success in winning custody of their children in divorce proceedings.

 Be prepared for any obstacle you may face in a divorce child custody dispute.

 Our family lawyer in Panama City has more than 10 years of experience handling custody issues.
-Schedule a free consultation with The Virga Law Firm, P.A. online!
+Schedule a consultation with The Virga Law Firm, P.A. online!